These local movies will shine at 10th Byron Film Festival

 These are just some of the local films you can expect at the festival, held in Byron Bay from October 14 to 23.

-Brendan Shoebridge, Alstonville.
+- The Bentley Effect by Brendan Shoebridge, Alstonville.

 The Bentley Effect is a powerful documentary about the growth of the social movement that blocked the incursion of CSG exploration into the Northern Rivers, will have its world premiere at the Byron Bay Film Festival in October.